Our Mission: Your Transition

 Achieving the best grades you can in school should be the number one goal in your life as a student.
 Nothing is more important than getting an education now, while you are young and have your whole life in front of you.
 The academics you learn in high school provide you the basics you will need to turn knowledge into the career you will have as an adult.
 (Example: High School Mathematics = Accountant.)

 Know that if your English and Mathematics skills are not strong enough for you to succeed in college-level courses, your college (or your industry training program) will demand that you take remedial courses.
-Unlike regular college courses, which ‘count’ toward your degree, remedial courses do not count toward anything.
-Remedial courses offer you the opportunity to catch up in your English or Mathematics skills — material you could have earned in high school for free.
+Unlike regular college courses, which ‘count’ toward your degree, remedial courses do not count toward anything, yet they are as expensive as courses that do count.
+Remedial courses only offer you the opportunity to catch up in your English or Mathematics skills — material you could have earned in high school for free.
 You don’t earn a college degree if you are studying high school level work.
 So unfortunately, even though remedial courses don’t count toward the degree, they do count when your tuition bill arrives.
 You have to pay for remedial courses – they are as expensive as any other college course — and to repeat, you will be learning what your could have learned in high school for free.

 Keep in mind that taxpayers in your state and your town or city are paying for your public school education.
 They want you to put their hard-earned money to good use.
 That way, you can get the biggest return tomorrow for the financial investment they are making in you today!